Contact Us

 All Non-Profit Model

-All 16 CBSE schools operate as non-profit community organizations with elected Boards of Directors.
-Indian School Muscat (ISM) — 9,200+ students — is the largest co-ed Indian school in the entire Gulf.
+All 22 Indian/CBSE-affiliated schools operate as non-profit community organizations under the Board of Directors Indian Schools Oman, governing roughly 47,000-48,000 students.
+Indian School Muscat (ISM), 9,200+ students, is the largest co-ed Indian school in the entire Gulf.
 This structure has suppressed fees to OMR 400-720/year.

 💰